Tomahawkd/tomahawkd.github.io/course/postgraduate/network.md

 - Security recovery
     - Deals with requests from security mechanisms, such as event handling and management functions, and takes recovery actions

+## Security Policy
+- Access control requirements: Only X may access Y.
+- Actions required before the access: Gathering owner consent.
+- Actions that must be performed within a certain time period: Inform data owner whether the data is used.
+- Restriction of purposes for which data may be used: Statistical purposes only.
+- Limitations on retention time: Delete after 7 days.
+- Mandatory use of protection mechanisms: Encrypt backups.
+- Duties of keeping the data up-to-date: Update every 30 days.

 ## Security Attack
 ### Jamming